aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 Because Shoot uses a permanent storage account manager, you will be prompted for access grant once per provider.

-NOTES: Be aware that the storeage type is PLIST therefore your access and refresh token will be stored in clear.
+*NOTES*: Be aware that the storeage type is PLIST therefore your access and refresh token will be stored in clear.
 For a more secure flow choose, an encrypted storage.

 Once successfully authorized, your image will be uploaded.

 ![Shoot'nShare app](https://github.com/aerogear/aerogear-ios-cookbook/raw/master/Shoot/Shoot/Resources/shootupload.png "Shoot")

-NOTES: Because this app uses your camera, you should run it on actual device.
+*NOTES*: Because this app uses your camera, you should run it on actual device.
 Running on simulator won't allow camera shoot.

 ## AeroGear Account Manager